1ch3n/Marketing-Optimizer/README.md

 # Marketing Optimizer for Blue Field Agency
+## Objective
-Marketing Optimizer for the use of Blue Field Agency was prepared in the form of an interactive Jupyter Notebook designed to optimize marketing spendings using MMM with Linear regression method, Logistic regression method and Random Forest model.
+This Marketing Optimizer is designed for Blue Field Agency in the form of an interactive Jupyter Notebook to optimize marketing campaign spendings using MMM with Linear regression method, Logistic regression method and Random Forest model.
 Marketeer can choose between two KPIs to optimize:
 1. number of engaged sessions generated,
 2. conversion.